-Found & Curated Vintage Handmade Embroidered Blouse Made From 1940’s Embroidered Fabric (£35)
+Found & Curated Vintage Handmade Floral Tunic With Puff Sleeves (£35)

-Conscious of the way the fashion industry was impacting the world, Eshita Kabra-Davies created peer-to-peer fashion rental app By Rotation, with the aim of transforming the way we consume.
+Conscious of the way the fashion industry was impacting the world, Eshita Kabra-Davies created a peer-to-peer fashion rental app, By Rotation, with the aim of transforming the way we consume.